emily13hsiao/SurrogateParadoxTest/reproducible-code-meta/readme.txt

 # -------------------------------

 To reproduce the table, you will need to run one setting at a time.
 To run Setting 1, first open the main_file.R and change setting to 1.
-If using PAB set use_pab to TRUE, otherwise set it to FALSE.
 Set: n.study = 25 n.each = 10
 Next, run in parallel the following 30 files sims_em_linX.R where X is 1 through 10, sims_em_cubX.R where X is 1 through 10, and sims_em_spX.R where X is 1 through 10.
 Each file will write results to a csv file.